vectordotdev/vector/website/docs/reference/sinks/aws_s3.md

 #### retry_max_duration_secs

-The maximum amount of time to wait between retries.
+The maximum amount of time, in seconds, to wait between retries.

 </Field>